openid/connect/openid-4-vc-security-and-trust-1_0.md

 > and a Verifier to a Verifier under his own control.

-### Holder Binding
+## Holder Binding

-If Holder Binding is required by the use-case of the Verifier, the Verifier must trust the Issuer to bind credentials to the End-User.
-This
+If Holder Binding is required by the use-case of the Verifier (see open questions above), the Verifier must trust the Issuer to bind credentials to the End-User.
+This means:
-means:

 > **Security Requirement I-40:** The Issuer must only include holder-binding data into the credential that is tied to the actual